The curse of Mother Theresa

 I would also go one step further and claim that religion came about as a product of morality, not the other way around.
 Fear of punishment was a great way to get humanity to obey certain rules of conduct, very similar to how Hitler used the abstract “conceptual anchor” of Nationalism.

 Is it true that without a divine dictator, everyone would do exactly as we wished?
 We would all be murdering our way through life?
 No. Of course not.
+Morality is socially evolved, and a product of survival.
+Nothing else.

 “If we believe absurdities, we shall commit atrocities” — Voltaire